What Is Cognitive Psychology? Definition, Example, And Benefits

 Medically reviewed by Andrea Brant, LMHC

 Psychology is the study of the human mind.
 In simplest terms, the word ‘cognitive’ refers to thinking.
-Cognitive psychology focuses on the inner workings of the human mind.
-It seeks to understand how people process, solve problems, and make decisions in their everyday life.
-By examining the cognitive processes involved in these activities, cognitive psychologists help us gain a deeper understanding of how the brain functions.
+Cognitive perspective psychology is a branch of psychology that examines mental processes such as perception, memory, and reasoning to understand how individuals think and solve problems.
+By examining the cognitive processes involved in these activities, cognitive psychologists help us gain a deeper understanding of how the human mind functions.

 So, what makes cognitive psychology a unique field?
 To understand, you might need some examples of what a cognitive psychologist studies, as well as a complete definition and a rundown of some of its benefits.
 Increasing your knowledge of this field can help you decide whether working with this type of therapist could be something you’re interested in.